hoangcuong2011/Good-Papers/One Model To Learn Them ALL.md

 The second contribution of the paper is to show how to process different types of inputs.
 They have four different modality nets for text, images, audio and categorical data.

-The last main contribution of the paper is to show that training the model jointly on all tasks simulatenously sometimes can help (Table 2) (Table 4 also shows some other result, but not particularly interesting I think).
+The last main contribution of the paper is to show that training the model jointly on all tasks simulatenously sometimes can help (Table 2) (Table 4 also shows some other result, which is not particularly interesting I think).
 This is the case of speech and parsing, where the joint training model helps improve over the model trained separately just on a single task.
 As a side note it is not clear to me how they train the model jointly.
 I guess it is about "round-robin" strategy: the model is trained on the first task, and then the second task, the third task, and so on.